-4 Conclusions
+4 Conclusion

 An integration module was proposed in this paper.
 The integration module core component was the IC.
 A testbed network was set up, and its goals were to test and measure the performance of the integration module and compare it with the performance of the fair queuing system.
 The results obtained from the testbed showed an improved performance with the IC.
+A potential future application is mobile access of wireless sensor networks with a helicopter or an unattended air vehicle.